ashakhatri007/CeptreDocs/pages/Examples/Freedom.md

     - Locked: Thomas (Element) is in the secret room (trapped)

-The result would simply take Thomas back to the home library:
+The result would simply take Thomas back to the master bedroom:

     - At: Thomas (Element) is in the the master bedroom (Rooms).